J. Robert Elliott: Education and career

 Born in Gainesville, Georgia, to Thomas M. Elliott, a Methodist minister, and Mamie Glenn Elliot, Elliott received a Bachelor of Philosophy degree from Emory University in 1930.
 He taught school to earn money for his legal education.
 He received a Bachelor of Laws from Emory University School of Law in 1934.
 He entered private practice of law in Columbus, Georgia from 1934 to 1943.
 He was a member of the Georgia House of Representatives from 1937 to 1943.
 He was in the United States Navy as a Lieutenant from 1943 to 1946, serving in the Pacific.
 He returned to private practice in Columbus from 1946 to 1962.
 He was again a member of the Georgia House of Representatives from 1947 to 1949, where he served as a floor leader for Herman Talmadge in the three governors controversy.
 He was also a delegate to the Democratic National Convention in 1948 and 1952.

 Federal judicial service

 Elliott was nominated by President John F. Kennedy on January 23, 1962, to a seat on the United States District Court for the Middle District of Georgia vacated by Judge Thomas Hoyt Davis.
 He was confirmed by the United States Senate on February 7, 1962, and received his commission on February 17, 1962.
 He served as Chief Judge from 1972 to 1980.
 His service was terminated on December 31, 2000, due to his retirement; he did not take senior status.
-He was the last federal court judge in active service to have been appointed by President Kennedy.
-He died on June 27, 2006, in Columbus.
-He is buried in Columbus.
+He was the last federal court judge in active service to have been appointed to his position by President Kennedy.
+He died on June 27, 2006, in Columbus, where he is buried.